 All Berks County School entities, except charter schools, also offer special education services, in the form of acceleration or enrichment, for students who are identified by a gifted multidisciplinary team ("GMDT") as "mentally gifted."
-A child is considered mentally gifted when his or her cognitive
+A child is considered mentally gifted when his or her cognitive ability or other factors, as determined by a multidisciplinary

 A child can be identified as both a child with a disability and mentally gifted.
-In such cases, the rights of the child and his or her parents are governed by the rules applicable to children with disabilities and their parents, as described above.
+In such cases, the rights of the child and his or her parents are governed by the rules applicable to children with disabilities and their